nus-cs2103-AY2324S2/tp/docs/UserGuide.md

----
-layout: page
-title: User Guide
----
-Gene-nie is our address book reimagined.
-It is a desktop app able to not only manage your contacts, but also to help you keep track of your genetic information.
-Gene-nie acts as your personal autobiographer, providing you with information on your family tree and history.

-* Table of Contents
-{:toc}

 <h1 align="center"><i>GENE-NIE USER GUIDE</i></h1>
 <p align="center">
 Gene-nie is our address book reimagined.
 It is a desktop app able to not only manage your contacts, but also to help you